Looking at the Canon EOS 5D Mark IV for video? Here’s what to expect using our short Canon Mark IV tutorial

 Best of all, the live view focusing marries perfectly with the 5D Mark IV’s touchscreen.
 You can simply press the screen where you want the camera to focus, and the camera will acknowledge your selection with a white box.
 The camera will now be able to track this the subject as it moves around the scene.

-You can adjust both the tracking sensitivity and speed of autofocus if you wish, meaning it can be customised to exactly the right settings for your subject.
+You can adjust both the tracking sensitivity and speed of the Canon 5D Mark IV autofocus video if you wish, meaning it can be customised to exactly the right settings for your subject.

 Exposure and lens corrections

-You can use Canon’s Auto Lighting Optimiser and Highlight Tone Priority settings when recording video, and they can prove useful for keeping your exposures balanced and your highlights in check.
+You can use Canon’s Auto Lighting Optimiser and Highlight Tone Priority for the Canon 5D Mark iv settings when recording video, and they can prove useful for keeping your exposures balanced and your highlights in check.

 You can also enable both peripheral illumination and chromatic aberration correction, although Canon’s other corrections for distortion and diffraction, as well as the Digital Lens Optimiser feature, are not available for video.

 You can customise the physical controls of the EOS 5D Mark IV, mapping specific functions to specific buttons.
 The shutter-release button, for example, can be set to either focus on and meter a scene, or just to meter it.
-Alternatively, you can set it so that it simply locks the exposure when pressed – essentially, AE lock for movies.
+Alternatively, you can set the shutter button so that it simply locks the exposure when pressed – essentially, AE lock for movies.

-If you want, you can also customise either the SET button and Depth Of Field Preview control to inititiiate movie recording or cease Movie Servo AF.
+If you want, you can also customise either the SET button and Depth Of Field Preview control to initiate movie recording or cease Movie Servo AF.